ArtOfCode-/concaten/README.md

     * [x] Change to count successes + only display totals
     * [x] Collect successes/fails in main test method; if there are failures, HCF and exit with error code representing failed module.
   * [ ] Consistent error handling across all functions - 0.5.1
     * [ ] Make methods return an `unsigned long` error code.
 If they can't fail, then they'll always return success.
-      If you need to return data (e.g. map getters) use an out parameter.
+      If you need to return data (e.g. ctors, getters) use an out parameter.
     * [ ] Convert `bool` error indicators to error codes
       Don't store error in an object, return it. (*cough* Tokenizer *cough*)
-    * [ ] Collect all error codes in `errors.h`, ensure no duplicates/overlap
+    * [ ] Collect all error codes in `errors.h`, ensure no dupes/overlap
       Also, a `const char *to_str(error_code)` to provide error messages
   * [ ] TLC for `tknr_next`.
     It's currently a jumbled mess.
 Some careful thought will be good for it,